deathworlders/online/content/books/deathworlders/chapter-97-we're-still-here.md

 Daar gently let him go, suddenly remembering his manners.
 “Been way too long ‘fer jus’ text messages now an’ then.
 You smell good!
 How’s th’ paintin’ comin’ along?!”

-Daar’s tail wagged so furiously, it managed to wag the entire fuckin’ bakery that was his rear quarters along with it.
+Daar’s tail wagged so furiously, it managed to wag the entire fuckin’ extra-thick *bakery* that was his rear quarters along with it.
 Leemu couldn’t help but chitter.
 He of course nodded respectfully to his friend and sovereign, even though he knew that right now Daar wouldn’t care one bit.
 Which was a big part of why he deserved the respect, really.

 “I got the line sketches down, My Father.
 The rest….I’ll paint for effect when there’s time.”